phuccuongngo99/Fake_Check_CXA_2018/README.md

 ***How to run***
 (The backend part)
--Open terminal and cd to repository directory
+- Open terminal and cd to repository directory
--cd backend
+- cd backend
--python app.py
+- python app.py

 Open Chrome extension and input your fake news.